Tang dynasty in Inner Asia: Tang conquest of the Eastern Gokturks

 The Eastern Gokturks were the primary threat to the Tang dynasty.
 Following Liang Shidu's defeat and death, the Tang dynasty prepared to march against the Eastern Gokturks.
 In 630, the Tang army marched against the Gokturks and defeated them in Southern Mongolia, sending them to flight.
-However, the real victory came when Li Jin, regarded as one of the best generals in Chinese history, surprised the Eastern Gokturk Khan with a fast force of 3,000 Cavalry at the battle of Ying shan, which also involved a rear guard of over 100,000 Tang troops.
+However, the real victory came when Li Jing, regarded as one of the best generals in Chinese history, surprised the Eastern Gokturk Khan with a fast force of 3,000 Cavalry at the battle of Ying shan, which also involved a rear guard of over 100,000 Tang troops.
 This battle destroyed the Gokturk army, resulting in the capture of the Khan and over 120,000 Gokturks.
 Thus ended the Eastern Gokturk Empire.
 Emperor Taizong of Tang took up the title of Tian Kehan, or "Heavenly Khan" of the Gokturks.

 Tang conquest of Xueyantuo

 Xueyantuo had helped Tang armies defeat the Eastern Gokturks, but after the demise of the Eastern Gokturks, Xueyantuo-Tang relations turned hostile because Xueyantuo kept on making attacks on Gokturks who were now Tang subjects.

 In 642, Taizong sent an army to attack Xueyantuo and destroyed it.